Products must be brand new, with a similar guarantee and in stock

 Frequency range (audio)

-Like any other wave, sound waves have a frequency, or how many times they repeat every second, measured in Hertz (Hz).
+Like any other wave, sound waves have a frequency or how many times they repeat every second, measured in Hertz (Hz).
 The human ear can hear sounds from, depending upon the individual, 20Hz to 20,000Hz (20 kHz).
 Low sounds, or bass, come in at the bottom and high sounds (treble) live at the top, with the space between referred to as the mid-range.
-Speakers and headphones usually list a frequency range in their specification, which gives you some indication as to the performance, though a demo will tell you much more about how they sound (see running in (speakers) for more information on getting the full frequency range from your speakers).
+Electronics, speakers and headphones usually list a frequency range in their specification, which gives you some indication as to the performance, though a demo will tell you much more about how they sound (see running in (speakers) for more information on getting the full frequency range from your speakers).

 Ever put a CD into a computer and wondered how it knew what album it was and the track titles?
 The answer is most likely the Gracenote CDDB (CD Database), a massive online archive that's constantly updated by users.
 As well as being used by music software like iTunes, it's also built-in to most music servers.